 - Prior to the actual performance review in the spring of each year, the supervisor will:

-- for faculty members, review completed student evaluations of instruction for areas that need discussion in the review conference, and
+- for faculty members, review completed student evaluations of instruction for areas that need discussion in the review conference.

 - In the spring of each year (timelines established by Human Resources), the supervisor will conduct a performance review conference with the employee, reviewing the progress on goals and professional development activities completed, as well as the supervisor ratings on the performance factors.
-The conference is documented on the Performance Review and Appraisal (PR&A) form, completed with signatures, and submitted to Human Resources (HR).
-Any supplemental materials are attached and submitted as needed including but not limited to performance improvement plans, progressive disciplinary documents, etc.
+The conference is documented in the Performance Review and Appraisal digital portal (PR&A Portal) with the completed sign-offs and approvals to close the employee’s appraisal.

 Supervisor Feedback Process:

-- Approximately two months in advance of the performance review conference, Supervisor Feedback forms will be distributed to all direct reports of the intended supervisor.
+- Approximately two months in advance of the performance review conference, Supervisor Feedback will be made available to complete within the PR&A Portal.

-- In cases where fewer than three (3) employees report to the intended supervisor, additional individuals who work closely with the supervisor in other capacities may be added at the discretion of HR in order to preserve anonymity.
+- In cases where fewer than three (3) employees report to the intended supervisor, additional individuals who work closely with the supervisor in other capacities may be asked to complete a paper version of supervisor feedback.
+This is added at the discretion of HR in order to preserve anonymity.

-- The supervisor’s supervisor will compile comments and provide the results of the feedback process to the supervisor at the time of the performance review conference.
+- The supervisor’s supervisor will be able to view compiled comments within the PR&A Portal and then provide a summarization of the results in the supervisor feedback area on the appraisal’s performance factors and discuss it at the performance review conference.

 Evaluation of Adjunct Faculty:

-- Adjunct faculty members are evaluated during their first semester of hire and periodically thereafter through a process of in-class observation or LMS (Moodle) class monitoring, and student evaluations.
+- Adjunct faculty members are evaluated during their first semester of hire and periodically thereafter through a process of in-class observation or e-Learning class monitoring, and student evaluations.

-- The Program Head or Associate Dean is responsible for ensuring the evaluation is carried out.
+- The Program Head or Dean is responsible for ensuring the evaluation is completed.

-- In the case of in-class observation, the adjunct faculty member will be notified prior of the need for a supervisory in-class evaluation.
+- In the case of in-class observation, the adjunct faculty member will be notified prior to the need for a supervisory in-class evaluation.
 The supervisor will sit in on a class period and monitor classroom activity.
-The written observation with be discussed with the adjunct faculty member at a later time and signed by both parties.
+The written observation will be discussed with the adjunct faculty member at a later time and signed by both parties.

 - Adjunct faculty members’ classes are evaluated by students every semester.
 Supervisors examine course evaluations and discuss feedback with adjuncts.

-- Positive feedback is noted and the evaluations are shared with the instructor.
+- Positive feedback is noted and the evaluations are discussed with the instructor.

-- Negative feedback is discussed, the evaluations shared with the instructor, and plans for improvement are made and monitored in the next semester.
+- Negative feedback in the evaluations is discussed with the instructor, and plans for improvement are made and monitored in the next semester.